Frankston, Victoria: Housing

-A dominant suburban element in the Frankston area means its residential property mix is not as diverse as areas that are closer to the Melbourne city centre—as the suburb has minimal multi-storey development.
+A dominant suburban element in the Frankston area means its residential property mix is not as diverse as areas that are closer to the Melbourne central business district—as the suburb has minimal multi-storey development.
 However, as the economic hub as well as gateway to the Mornington Peninsula, Frankston has been defined as one of the nine activity centres in the metropolitan area of Melbourne in various Victorian state government planning policies—which aim to increase multi-storey property development in the Frankston Central Business District (CBD).

-According to the 2016 Australian census, 26.3% of Frankston residents own their property; 30.5% are purchasing their property; and 39.7% are renting their property.
-73.8% of occupied private dwellings were private houses; 6.1% were apartments, flats or units; and 19.7% were semi-detached houses.
+According to the 2021 Australian census, 25.7% of Frankston residents own their property; 32.6% are purchasing their property with a mortgage; and 39.1% are renting their property.
+73.4% of occupied private dwellings were separate houses; 6.1% were apartments, flats or units; and 20.3% were semi-detached houses.

-Frankston consists mostly of traditional quarter-acre blocks colloquially referred to as the "Australian Dream", and 70% of houses in the suburb consist of three or more bedrooms.
+Frankston consists mostly of traditional quarter-acre blocks colloquially referred to as the "Australian Dream", and 40% of houses in the suburb consist of three or more bedrooms.
 A concentration of apartments, flats and units are also centred around the Frankston CBD.
 Being one of the southernmost suburbs of the metropolitan area of Melbourne, Frankston is also one of its most affordable.
-As of the March quarter of 2015, the median house price in the suburb is A$390,000.
-Comparatively the median house price of the metropolitan area of Melbourne overall is A$638,445, and the median house price of Australia generally is A$576,100.
+As of the March quarter of 2015, the median house price in the suburb is $390,000.
+Comparatively the median house price of the metropolitan area of Melbourne overall is $638,445, and the median house price of Australia generally is A$576,100.

 Some real estate in Frankston, however, routinely sells for well above the median house price for the suburb.
 For example, properties in the catchment area of Frankston High School, which is one of the most reputable state government schools in Victoria, sell on average for 16.9% more than the median house price.
 The locality of Olivers Hill, with its panoramic views across Port Philip, is home to the most expensive real estate in Frankston.
 Property in the area has sold for between A$3 and A$4 million in 2015, at the same time as the median house price in the suburb of Frankston being A$390,000.
 Olivers Hill is considered to have one of the top ten residential views in Melbourne.